s-victor/TinyPedal/docs/customization.md

 2 unit types are available: `0` = liters, `1` = gallons.

     fuel_consumption
-This value holds the last recorded fuel consumption of the last lap.
+This value holds the last recorded fuel consumption of the last lap, unit is liters.
 Accept manual editing, but will be overridden by any new lap done.

 ## Gear